Bigsby/osing/README.md

 #### Physics

 The only things in physics relevant to this story are:
-- In storage, a *zero* and a *one* are distinguished by, for isntance but depending on the memory type, the existense or electrical current in the place where that position is.
+- In storage, *zero* and *one* are distinguished by, for instance depending on the memory type, the existense of electrical current in the place where that position is.
-- In communication (e.g., to and from a network device, or to and from CPU), there are 3 voltages corresponding to each of the communicating states: *no data*, *zero* and *one*,
+- In communication (e.g., to and from a network device, or to and from CPU), there are 3 distinct voltages corresponding to each of the communicating states: *no data*, *zero* and *one*,

 This means that, in terms of (any) memory, there will always be a value of either *zero* or *one*, i.e., there is no *empty* value.
 In terms of communication, from whatever device (including memory) one needs to be very conscient of how hard it might be to know if all data (the whole sequence of *zero*s and *one*s) has arrived already.
+Protocols need to be very well defined to mitigate either data cropping or infinite ways.

 #### Units,Conventions

 The unit of computer is the **bit**,  that is either a *zero* or a *one*.

 Notation is one of the great struggles of humanity: writing things in a way that is efficient to store and immediate to read.
-Although storing *zero*s and *one*s is what is physically optimial (not entering the discussion otherwise) reading and writing sequences of *zero*s and *one*s gets very confusing and error prone real fast.
-After some back and forth, [ISO/IEC 2382-1:1993](https://www.iso.org/obp/ui/#iso:std:iso-iec:2382:-1:ed-3:v1:en) defined 8 bits as the minimal communicable set of data and it's called a **Byte**.
-I.e.:
+Although storing *zero*s and *one*s is what is physically optimial (not entering the discussion otherwise here) reading and writing sequences of *zero*s and *one*s gets very confusing and error prone really fast, when done mannually.
+After some back and forth, [ISO/IEC 2382-1:1993](https://www.iso.org/obp/ui/#iso:std:iso-iec:2382:-1:ed-3:v1:en) defined 8 *bits* as the minimal communicable set of data and it's called a **Byte**, i.e.:
 ```
 1 Byte = 8 bit
-1B = 1b
 ```

-This means 1 Byte can represent the values from 0 (zero), i.e., all bits as *zero*; all the way to 255, when all bits are *one*:
+This means 1 *Byte* can represent the values from 0 (zero), i.e., all bits as *zero*; all the way to 255, when all bits are *one*:
 ```
 2^0 + 2^1 + 2^2 + 2^3 + 2^4 + 2^5 + 2^6 + 2^7
   1 +   2 +   4 +   8 +  16 +  32 +  64 + 128 = 255